 - Ongoing Change and Growth Costs

-Agree early on the cost model
+Agree Early on the Cost Model

-Use the cost model for management and control
+Use the Cost Model for Management and Control

-The third purpose of the cost model is provide a vehicle for cost analysis, cost management, and cost control.
-The model provides a basis for analyzing IT spending, to ask questions that are not easily addressed with the business case cash flow statement.
-Once the cost model is completed, we can begin projecting actual cash flow estimates for each cost item, across the business case analysis period—usually 3 to 5 years.
-The business case cash flow statements will show how cost and benefit projections come together across this time period, but the cost model itself provides another view of anticipated spending that can be very useful for managing and controlling spending.
+Another purpose of the cost model is to provide a vehicle for cost analysis, cost management, and cost control.
+The model provides a basis for analyzing IT spending, by giving answers to cost questions that are difficult to address with the scenario cash flow statements in the business case.

+As soon as the cost model structure is in place, the analyst can begin projecting actual cash flow estimates for each cost item, across the business case analysis period.
+For IT cases, this usually means a period of 3 to 5 years into the future.
+The scenario cash flow statements will show how cost and benefit projections come together across this time span, but the cost model itself provides another view of future spending that can be very useful for managing and controlling costs.

 Bringing marginal totals into the picture adds to the model’s value as a tool for financial control.
-Here, marginal totals show costs by IT resource category (vertical dimension) and life cycle stage (horizontal dimension).
+Here, marginal totals show costs by IT resource axis category (vertical dimension) and life cycle stage (horizontal ).
 Several messages from Table 3 stand out.
 “People costs” (IT Staff and IT Users together) make up 48.5% of the 5-year cost picture, for instance.
 Post-acquisition costs make up 73.9% of the total cost story.

 For examples and more on building and using the IT cost model, see Business Case Essentials.